llvm/clangd-www/design/include-cleaner.md

 #### Scanning the main file

-IncludeCleaner will traverse Clang AST of the main file (the file currently opened in the editor).
+IncludeCleaner will traverse Clang AST of the main file.
 It will recursively visit AST nodes and collect locations of all referenced symbols (e.g.  types, functions, global variables).
 Any declaration explicitly mentioned in the code, brought in via macro expansions, implicitly through type deductions or template instantiations will be marked as "used".
 Example:

 ```c++
 // foo.h